 Concomitant use of losartan and ACE-inhibitors has shown to impair renal function.
-Therefore, concomitant use is not recommended.
+Therefore, concomitant use is not recommended (see section 4.5).

 Renal transplantation

 There is no experience in patients with recent kidney transplantation.

 Primary hyperaldosteronism

 Patients with primary aldosteronism generally will not respond to antihypertensive drugs acting through inhibition of the renin-angiotensin system.
 Therefore, the use of Losartan tablets is not recommended.